 45 Mayor Aitken Drive, Bridgeton, NJ 08302

 Do you want to see lizards, snakes, insects, turtles, and mammals?
 Explore 4,700 square feet of exhibit space with 2,000 gallons of aquatic exhibits at this indoor zoo in New Jersey.
-If you don’t want to travel, Rizzo’s will come to you with their virtual zoom programs, accommodating families and groups.
-Currently, Rizzo’s Wildlife World is closed to the public, but you can coordinate private visits for a group of family or friends of up to 10-12 people ahead of time.
+Rizzo’s will come to you with their virtual zoom programs, accommodating families and groups if you don’t want to travel.
+Currently, Rizzo’s Wildlife World is closed to the public during the week, but you can coordinate private visits for a group.

 1 Gold Mine Road, Flanders, NJ 07836

 The first official zoo in the country, the Philadelphia Zoo opened its doors in 1874 and today has 42 acres with over 1300 animals.
 Kids will be in awe of the animals at this zoo, which features Amur tigers, gorillas, giraffes, and even a white rhino.
 Don’t miss the 330-foot overhead passageway (the first in the world) where you can see lions, pumas, jaguars, and more walk right over your head.
 But that’s not all—you can also come face to face with an endangered primate and learn what conservationists are doing to save them at the PECO Primate Reserve.